WELCOME!

 THE AUTHOR

-Hanna Erickson, MD, PhD completed her MD/PhD training at the University of Illinois College of Medicine at Urbana in the spring 2022.
-She is currently an internal medicine resident at Massachusetts General Hospital in the Stanbury Physician-Scientist Pathway.
+Hanna Erickson, MD, PhD completed her MD/PhD training at the University of Illinois College of Medicine at Urbana in the spring 2022 followed by internal medicine residency at Massachusetts General Hospital in the Stanbury Physician-Scientist Pathway.
+She is now a gastroenterology fellow at Mayo Clinic in Minnesota.

 WHY MD/PHD?